nicobrevin/jruby-jsvc/README.markdown

 Run your jruby application as a unix daemon, via [jsvc](http://commons.apache.org/daemon/).
-Works around the fact that you can't really `fork` from jruby/java.
+Works around the fact that you can't really `fork` from jruby/java with all the nice features you'd expect in a unix daemon.

-With jruby-jsvc you can check your application has started properly before it is backgrounded, and then control it like you would other unix daemons.
-If you have commons-daemon-1.0.6 you can make use of SIGUSR2 to have some custom signal handling in your daemon (roll your logs, reload your configuration).
+## Features

+ - Check your application has started properly before it is backgrounded.
+ - Pidfiles!
+ - Friendly process name for `ps` output
+ - Build initd scripts that work properly and that your sys-admin will like
+ - Debian packaging
+ - Works on Windows, apparently :)

 ## How to create a jruby-jsvc daemon